trisulnsm/dinodoc/trisuldocs/docs/ag/install/badfellas.md

 To view the status of feed updates, whether the downloads were successful or not.

-:::note
+:::info navigation

-Login as admin, then select*Webadmin &rarr; Manage &rarr;  Plugin Data Updates*
+:point_right: Login as `admin`, then select Webadmin &rarr; Manage &rarr;  Plugin Data Updates

 :::